Introducing /agent. Gather web data with just a prompt. Try it now →

 )

-The result is a cleanly formatted JSON containing the information we want:
+The result is cleanly formatted structured data containing exactly the information you need:

 {